gravitational/gravity/docs/6.x/cluster.md

 ...
 ```

 Note the reverse order of invocation.
-And just like with execution, the steps can be rolled back in groups:
+A group of steps can also be rolled back:

 ```bash
 $ sudo gravity plan rollback --phase=/masters
 ```

-Once all steps have been rolled back, the operation needs to be explicitly completed in order to mark it failed:
+Once all steps have been rolled back, the operation needs to be explicitly
+completed in order to mark it failed:

 ```bash
 $ sudo gravity plan complete